Student working in chemistry laboratory

 » Beckman Scholars Program

-The program will support up to five undergraduate students selected over the course of three years, with research beginning in the summers of 2021, 2022 and 2023.
+The program will support two undergraduate students selected each spring over the course of three years, with research beginning in the summers of 2024, 2025 and 2026.
 Each Beckman Scholar receives funding from the Arnold and Mabel Beckman Foundation for 15 months of laboratory research (two summers and the intervening academic year).

 Toggle Section